ScanGov/docs/_pages/content-security-policy.md

 ## Guidance

+All government websites should have a content security policy.

 [Cybersecurity and Infrastructure Security Agency](https://www.cisa.gov/news-events/news/website-security#:~:text=Implement%20a%20Content%20Security%20Policy):

-**Implement a Content Security Policy (CSP).** Website owners should also consider implementing a CSP.
+> **Implement a Content Security Policy (CSP).** Website owners should also consider implementing a CSP.
 Implementing a CSP lessens the chances of an attacker successfully loading and running malicious JavaScript on the end user machine.

 ## About